4x3lpri3t0/rust-play/README.md

 $ cd [project_name]
 ```

-`--bin` flag, since we're making a binary, rather than a library.
+* `--bin` flag, since we're making a binary, rather than a library.

-`cargo run` is kind of like `cargo build`, but it also then runs the produced executable.
+* `cargo run` is kind of like `cargo build`, but it also then runs the produced executable.

+* You can run all of your tests with `cargo test`

 ----